google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 Compatible with MSE and segment files
       </td>
       <td>
-Should be used only for audio files or short video clips when fetching full resource
+Should be used only for small media files (<5 MB) when fetching full resource
       </td>
     </tr>
     <tr>